huaqiangbeielectronics-marketshenzhenseg-towershopping-guidetech-tourismfutian

 • Language: Mandarin dominant.
 Most sellers understand basic English numbers and calculator negotiation; Cantonese less common than a tourist might expect.

-How to Get to Huaqiangbei From Anywhere in Shenzhen
+How Do You Get to Huaqiangbei From Anywhere in Shenzhen?

 The single best metro exit for first-time visitors is Huaqiang Road Station (华强路站), Exit A. You emerge directly onto the pedestrian commercial street with SEG Plaza visible on your right.
 The alternate Huaqiangbei Station (Line 7) deposits you at the north end of the district, which is slightly more residential — fine if you know where you are going, less intuitive on a first visit.